ledalexo/ledalexo/README.md

 I've completed a full stack web programming course and currently starting my path on the JAVA language world.

-- I'm looking forward to apply for it jobs
+I'm looking forward to apply for IT jobs.

 <!--
 **ledalexo/ledalexo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.